The Alternating Stock Size Problem and the Gasoline Puzzle: Gasoline Problem

 First of all observe that the smallest index~$j$ for which column~$j$ does not satisfy the consecutiveness property cannot decrease because {\sc transform} does not change the columns~$1,\ldots,j-1$.
 Hence, we only need to argue that~$j$ increases after a polynomial number of {\sc transform} operations.
 For this, observe that the smallest index~$i_1$ with~$t_{i_1j}>0$ cannot decrease and that the largest index~$i_3$ with~$t_{i_3j}>0$ cannot increase because the {\sc transform} operation only increases~$t_{i_2j}$ for some~$i_2$ with~$i_1<i_2<i_3$.
 Hence, again it is sufficient to prove that either~$i_1$ increases or~$i_3$ decreases after a polynomial number of steps.
 This follows from the fact that as long~$j$, $i_1$, and~$i_3$ do not change,~$i_2$ cannot decrease.
 Furthermore, as long as~$j$, $i_1$, $i_2$, and $i_3$ do not change, the index~$j'$ increases with every {\sc transform} operation.
 Hence, after at most~$n$ steps~$i_2$ has to increase, which implies that after at most~$n^2$ steps~$i_1$ has to increase or~$i_3$ has to decrease. \end{proof}

 In the remainder, we will not need the matrix~$Z$ anymore but only matrix~$T$.
-For convenience, we will use the notation $t_j = \sum_{i=1}^n t_{ij}\cdot x_i$ instead of~$z_j$ even though the transformation ensures that~$t_j$ and~$z_j$ coincide.
+For convenience, we will use the notation $t_j = \sum_{i=1}^n t_{ij}\cdot x_i$ instead of~$z_j$ even though the transformation ensures that~$t_j$ and~$z_j$ are equal.

 We now define a graph whose connected components or {\em blocks} will correspond to the row indices from columns that overlap.
 More formally, let $V=\{1,\ldots,n\}$ denote a set of vertices and let $G_0$ be the empty graph on~$V$.
-Each column~$j$ of~$T$ defines a set~$E_j$ of edges as follows: the set~$E_j$ is a clique on the vertices~$i\in V$ with~$t_{ij}>0$, i.e., $E_j$ contains an edge between two vertices~$i$ and~$i'$ if and only if~$t_{ij}>0$ and~$t_{i'j}>0$.
+Each column~$j$ of~$T$ defines a set~$E_j$ of edges as follows: the set~$E_j$ is a clique on the vertices~$i\in V$ with~$t_{ij}>0$, i.e. $E_j$ contains an edge between two vertices~$i$ and~$i'$ if and only if~$t_{ij}>0$ and~$t_{i'j}>0$.
 We denote by~$G_j$ the graph on~$V$ with edge set~$E_1\cup\ldots\cup E_j$.

 \begin{definition} A {\em block} in $G_j$ is a set of indices in $[1,n]$ that forms a connected component in $G_j$.
 A block in $G_j$ is called finished if all rows in $T$ corresponding to the indices it contains are finished at column $j$.
 Similarly, if a block in $G_j$ contains at least one unfinished row at column $j$, it is called an {\em unfinished block}. \end{definition}